 Birds New Zealand Research Fund (BNZRF)

-This national fund is managed by our Executive Officer on behalf of T/GEAR, a New Zealand Charitable Trust.
+This important national research fund is managed by our Executive Officer on behalf of T/GEAR, a New Zealand Charitable Trust.

 Who can apply

 Applications will be accepted from individuals, students, researchers within universities, or organisations prepared to make a difference through ornithological research, with outcomes likely to provide for better management of New Zealand birds or their environment.
 The applicant has to be a current member of Birds New Zealand, living in New Zealand, and the project carried out in New Zealand or its outlying islands (e.g. Kermadecs).

 How and when to apply

 Applications must be on the application form provided, and submitted as a single pdf file.

 Applications open 1 April and close 15 June.